noobling/prof-comp/Sprint 3/Project Retrospective.md

 Documentation

 * During sprint 1
+* The team thought the project was well documented and the minutes were comprehensive which meant it is easy for someone gain an understanding of project

 Good use of github

+* Github issues helped track bugs and record todo items for each member
-* Half of us didn't have experience with github before this project
+* Half of us didn't have experience with github before this project so it was a good learning experience for them

 ### Challenges